siscia/ComputerEthicsPresentation/PITCHME.md

-# Technophile should Partecipate the Political Process
+# Technophiles should Participate the Political Process

 ## Simone Mosciatti